backstage/backstage/docs/auth/identity-resolver.md

 ## Profile transform

-Similar to a custom sign-in resolver, you can also write custom profile transformation function which is used to verify and convert the auth response into the profile that will be presented to the user.
+Similar to a custom sign-in resolver, you can also write a custom profile transformation function which is used to verify and convert the auth response into the profile that will be presented to the user.
 This is where you can customize things like display name and profile picture.